amolholani/Retail-manager/README.md

 # Retail-manager
 Rest Service
-The compressed file contain the acutal project.
+The compressed file contains the actual project.